carbon1911/carbon1911.github.io/portfolio/faq/faq-music-video/_posts/2023-11-03-faq-music-video.markdown

     4. 🔃less code in faq file

-        4. in faq we only say what drawables and updates will there be, their definitions shall lie elsewhere
+        4. ✅in faq we only say what drawables and updates will there be, their definitions shall lie elsewhere
         5. ✅variables moved to the Model of the MVU architecture

     5. minimize the usage of OOP